Women in Lebanon: Feminism and activism

 Women who are engaged in political organizations often acquire social stigma.
 For example, many women within the Palestinian resistance movement live in Lebanese camps.
 These women "have political meetings at night and often sleep away from home.
 Many have been called prostitutes for doing so.
 But they have stood fast saying that their country comes before family".

 Local and regional NGOs have helped to increase awareness of violence against women in Lebanon.
 However, government policies regarding this are poor, and attempts to implement new laws that would protect women against violence have been met with resistance.
 Lebanon's laws do not recognize the concept of spousal rape, and attempts to add this to law have been attacked by Lebanese clerics.
 There are between eight and eleven rapes and murders of spouses reported in the media every year.

 In 2010, a draft version of the Law to Protect Women from Family Violence was proposed, to stop domestic violence against women, including marital rape.
 Over time, while it was stuck at Parliament, this law was amended continuously due to objections of religious conservatives.
 Suggestions to amend the law included removal of the segment outlining marital rape as a crime.

+Another apparent form of sexual violence against women in Lebanon has been the execution of hymen exams by state and parastate actors.
+Hymen exams are for example used to determine women's access to capital, such as alimony and settlement.
+In the Lebanese census registry, unmarried women are bureaucratically categorized as "single", which is often conflated by personal status courts with virginity.
+In personal status law, virginity is legally treated as an essential characteristic of marriage.
+Thereby, husbands can use hymen exams to allege that their wives engaged in premarital sex and therefore married them under false pretenses.
+State officers also use the threat of hymen exams as a tool of intimidation, thereby effectively threatening with medical rape.
+State officers deploy this threat to terrify female detainees or activists, force them to perform normative gender roles or perform homophobia.
+Anal exams, which are used as a tool of state power against gays, refugees and migrants in Lebanon, have officially been banned by the Lebanese Order of Physicians since 2012 due to activist pressure.
+However, hymen exams have not been banned, since they are often demanded by families through criminal and personal status law.
+This blurs the lines of state culpability.

 In December 2020, the Lebanese parliament passed a law criminalizing sexual harassment, in which the perpetrators might spend up to four years in prison.